-- Two-year community college programs, leading to an associate of arts degree or a paralegal certificate.
-Programs often require the completion of about 60 semester hours and include some general education requirements. - Four-year bachelor's degree programs with a major or minor in paralegal studies.
+- Four-year bachelor's degree programs with a major or minor in paralegal studies.
 A bachelor's degree in paralegal studies usually requires about 120 semester hours, with 50 to 60 of these hours spent on general education courses.
-A person may be able to select a minor field that enhances desirability in the job market.
-Conversely, a student who majors in another field-for example, nursing-and obtains a minor in paralegal studies will be very marketable to employers. - Certificate programs offered by private institutions, usually three to eighteen months in length.
+A person may select a minor field that enhances her or his desirability in the job market.
+Conversely, a student who majors in another field-for example, nursing-and obtains a minor in paralegal studies will also be very marketable to potential employers. - Certificate programs offered by private institutions, usually three to eighteen months in length.
 Typically, these programs require a high school diploma or the equivalent for admission. - Postgraduate certificate programs, usually three to twelve months in length, resulting in the award of a paralegal certificate.
-These programs require applicants to have already earned a bachelor's degree in order to be admitted; some also require applicants to have achieved a certain grade-point average. - Master's degree programs are offered by several universities, including an increasing number of online programs.
-These prepare students to work as paralegals, paralegal supervisors, or law office administrators.
-Some programs offer specific concentrations-for example, dispute resolution or intellectual property.
+These programs require applicants to have already earned a bachelor's degree in order to be admitted; some also require applicants to have achieved a certain grade point average. - Master's degree programs, usually two years in length, which are offered by several universities.
+These programs prepare students to work as paralegals,